Therapy for Therapists

 I’m here to helP.

-I understand the challenges of this work.
-You’ve found someone who will meet you where you are, challenge you, and help you unburden from what keeps you stuck.
+You’ve found someone who will meet you where you are, support you, and help you unburden from whatever keeps you stuck.

 To this…